 - Gardeners are responsible for planting, cultivating and maintaining their own garden plots.

-- Gardeners are responsible for assisting with a garden group each year.
+- Gardeners are responsible for volunteering at the garden each year.

 - Gardeners are responsible for keeping the weeds in their gardens and adjoining pathways to a minimum, at least no longer than six inches.